xqyww123/Isa-Mini/doc/Language and Protocol.md

 Specially, if the proof state is a leaf $(ctxt, g)$, this command checks if $g$ is the boolean literal $\texttt{True}$.
 If not, it applies `HAMMER` to prove $g$.

 Command `NEXT` is an abbreviation of `END`.
 We introduce this abbreviation because some commands (e.g., `auto`) and tactics (e.g., `CRUSH`) can introduce subgoals whose number is unknown until the runtime. `END` has a structural meaning suggesting its number should equal the number of commands opening some context, e.g., `HAVE ...; END; OBTAIN ...; END`.
 However, if `CRUSH` introduces 3 subgoals, `CURSH; END; END; END` looks weird.
-Thus we use the abbreviation to write it as `CRUSH; NEXT; NEXT; END` which looks better.
+Thus, we use the abbreviation to write it as `CRUSH; NEXT; NEXT; END` which looks better.
 ### Proof Tactics that All you Need

 Even when Isabelle provides tens of various tactics, the really useful tactics that an AI agent needs are very little.
 The following commands provide common combinations of these tactics.